ska-sa/katcp-python/doc/tutorial.rst

 Request handlers are added to the server by creating methods whose names start with "request\_".
-These methods take two arguments -- the client-request object (abstracts the client socket and the request context) that the request came from and the request message.
+These methods take two arguments -- the client-request object (abstracts the client socket and the request context) that the request came from, and the request message.
 Notice that the message argument is missing from the methods in the example.
 This is a result of the :meth:`request()
 <katcp.kattypes.request>` decorator that has been applied to the methods.